JonDum/ThatValidator/README.md

 })
 ```

 This is very powerful because `validations` functions overlap and stack.
-For example, you could apply a validation on a `.required` class that just checks for a minimum field length, then do additional validations specific to each field.
+For example, you could apply a validation on all fields with a `.required` class that just checks for a minimum field length, then do additional validations specific to each field.
 Errors will stack and you can display the errors to the user in whatever way you like.

 ###### Asynchronous Validations